libreeng/BD-SAP/FSMExtension/DESIGN.md

 The majority of the work occurs on the backend server.
 It is responsible for:
   - OpenID verification (if enabled)
-  - Retrieving details about the selected Activity
   - Getting and returning the responsible(s) and contact names and addresses for the selected Activity
     - */api/v1/fsm/connections*
   - Responding to requests to begin an Onsight Connect session
     - */api/v1/fsm/connection*
+  - Retrieving details about the selected Activity
+    - */api/v1/fsm/activity*
+  - Retrieving a list of Onsite Workspace documents
+    - */api/v1/fsm/workspace-documents*

 #### Authentication Notes

-The backend provides two public APIs for use by the extension frontend:
+The backend provides four public APIs for use by the extension frontend:
   1) *GET /api/v1/fsm/connection*: takes a caller's email address and a callee's email address, returning an Onsight Connect URI.
 Opening the returned URI will open Onsight connect and initiate the call.
       - This API is used by both the mobile and web frontends and as such must be available without authentication.